MenendezON/hello-world-backend/README.md

   - [📝 License ](#-license-)

 # 📖 Ruby on Rails - Hello world Backend app <a name="about-project"></a>
-**Hello world** is a full web project, split in two projects, the front-end and the back-end.
+**Hello world** is a full web project, split in two projects, the <a href="https://github.com/MenendezON/hello-world-frontend">front-end</a> and the back-end.
 This one is about the back-end project based on ruby on rails to generate an endpoint api.

 ## 🛠 Built With <a name="built-with"></a>